com-lihaoyi/mill/readme.md

 Caching is keyed on the `.hashCode` of the returned value.
 For `Target`s returning the contents of a file/folder on disk, they return `PathRef` instances whose hashcode is based on the hash of the disk contents.
-Serialization of the returned values is for now done using uPickle.
+Serialization of the returned values is tentatively done using uPickle.

 ### Short-lived build processes